CommandLineHeroes/clh-arcade/README.md

     npm start

-Or if you're developing, run:

-    npm run dev

-The only difference is that `dev` includes browser-sync.

 ## Step 1: create `games/`

 Create a symlink named `games` that points to a directory containing all the games.